 Renee has a Master’s Degree in Psychology with a focus on animal behavior.
 Her thesis looked at the validity of canine temperament tests used in shelters to determine adoptability.
 She completed a training apprenticeship with Dan in 1994 and in 1996 she joined Dan to help grow the Crossroads facility.
-In addition to a certification as a Certified Pet Dog Trainer, Renee is a certified Pet Care Technician through the former Pet Care Services Association and a CGC evaluator.
-Currently, she oversees all office, resort and training functions.
+In addition to a certification as a Certified Pet Dog Trainer, Renee is also a CGC evaluator.
+Her specialty is working with fearful/anxious dogs.
+She understands first hand the issues owners face with this dogs as she successfully worked with her black lab Roxy, who had a great number of fears and anxiety when Renee first adopted her – Roxy overcame all of her fears, and even went on to complete in agility.
+Currently, Renee oversees all office, resort and training functions.
 Renee is a native of Southern California and currently resides in Belmont Shore (Long Beach, CA).
 She competes in agility, although has just recently had to retire her agility dog; a black lab named Roxy.
 She is looking for a new agility partner!

-Although she remains behind the scenes, Laura is the brains in the accounting department and keeps everything (and everyone) in order while always managing a smile.
-Besides making sure the employees get paid, she makes sure all client accounts are properly managed and everything properly accounted for.
-If you have questions or concerns about your account, she will be happy to assist you.
+Laura keeps everything (and everyone) in order while always managing a smile.
+Besides making sure the employees get paid, she makes sure all client accounts are properly managed and everything properly accounted for and that all staff are managed, properly equipped and that all dogs are receiving the best of care.
+If you have questions or concerns about anything she will be happy to assist you!

-Every good team needs support and this fabulous trio is ours.
-They answer the phones, set appointments, answer client questions, handle guest reservations and satisfy all needs.
+Every good team needs support and this fabulous duo is ours.
+They cheerfully answer the phones, set appointments, answer client questions, handle guest reservations and satisfy all needs.
 Give us a call and see for yourself!

-Maryanne teaches our agility and therapy dog classes as well as our obedience classes.
+Maryanne teaches our agility, therapy dog and nosework classes.
 She completed an apprenticeship under Dan Tambourine in 1999.
 Maryanne is also heavily involved in rescue work, working with the non-profit Shamrock Foundation, and has been instrumental in not only saving the lives of many dogs lost in the shelter system, but also arranging medical treatment for some of the worst cases.